Automotive, Power-Sport and Marine Grade Amplifiers

 How many channels do you need?
 Are you going to amplify your door speakers or just your subwoofer?
 Maybe both?
 If so you need a 5ch amp.
 Maybe a 5ch amp won’t give you the power rating you desire for your subwoofer.
 If so you need a 4ch amplifier for your door speakers and a monoblock, single channel power plant for your sub.

 RMS and Ohms: Is the power rating and resistance rating going to match the ratings of your door speakers and subwoofer?
-Will your amplifier produce at least the RMS level of the your drivers?
+Will your amplifier produce at least the RMS level of your drivers?
 Balancing your amplifier power and resistance ratings with your speakers is critical to the design and budgeting of your car stereo for correct operation.

 Functions and Capabilities: Why are you replacing or adding an amp and what kind of functionality do you want from it?
 Will it be exposed to water, dust or salt?
 Marine grade amplifiers for these applications one might find in a boat, convertible or an ATV are specially designed to be water resistant and host corrosive resistant components and added protection from salt water, dust and debris.

 Essentially no matter what speakers, amplifiers or subwoofers you have in your car these devices only sound as good as the quality of the source media and the dedication to building them.
 Pairing a full set of JL Audio speakers and subwoofers for instance with a Pioneer amplifier is a waste of your JL Audio speaker system's potential.
 With that said, your amplifier will only sound as good as your media type.
-Compressed audio from an MP3 streaming over BT will never sound as good as a 16bit 48kHz audio file, like what you would find on a CD, or a 32bit 96kHz high quality audiophile format, like what you would generally find on a Blu-Ray disc or now FLAC.
-Now you can put everything onto a USB thumb drive as a media option.
+Compressed audio from an MP3 streaming over BT will never sound as good as a 16bit 48kHz audio file, like what you would find on a CD, or a 32bit 96kHz high quality audiophile format, like what you would generally find on a Blu-Ray disc or now FLAC files.
+Now you can even put everything onto a USB thumb drive as a media option.